Architecture, BArch

 Admission Standards

-New freshman admission to the School of Architecture and Urban Planning is based on an overall assessment of both academic and non-academic qualifications.
+New first-year student admission to the School of Architecture and Urban Planning is based on an overall assessment of both academic and non-academic qualifications.
 The primary review factors for admission are the strength and quality of the high school curriculum, high school class percentile, and grade point average.
 For preferential consideration, applications must be completed no later than March 1 (for summer/fall term) or December 1 (for spring term).
 Applications not complete by the priority date or not meeting these admission criteria will be considered on a space-available basis.

 Academically qualified international student applicants must have a TOEFL score of at least 79 (iBT) or IELTS score of 6.0, or may be admitted following successful completion of the Intensive English Program at UWM, as demonstrated by an appropriate TOEFL score.